valefimoff11/featuremanager/Readme.md

 Note: On purpose, only one unit test is implemented, focused on the Data Manager module to demonstrate the overall approach to testing  (while at the same time saving time considering that this is a demo task).
 The use of fixtures for test preparation and test data reuse is demonstrated too

+print() instead of logging is used for more straighforward and streamlined visualization of intermediate numerical results from the app, considering it is a toy example